Delivering landscape and community benefits through partnerships and investment.

 MANAGEMENT

-Supporting agribusiness stakeholders meet labour needs and improve employment opportunities
+Supporting agribusiness stakeholders to meet labour needs and improve employment opportunities.

 Girl power project